The Crazy Nastyass Honey Badger

 The Crazy Nastyass Honey Badger is a YouTube viral video and Internet meme that first appeared on the Internet in January 2011.
-The video features commentary by a narrator identified only as "Randall", dubbed over pre-existing Nat Geo Wild footage of honey badgers.
+The video features commentary by a narrator identified only as "Randall", dubbed over pre-existing National Geographic Wild footage of honey badgers.
 Accompanying the narration is the Prelude from J. S. Bach's Cello Suite No. 6 in D major, BWV 1012.
-Since its release, the video has gained almost 100 million views.
+Since its release, the video has gained more than 100 million views.

 Background

 Randall stated he chose to redub the National Geographic footage because "this animal eats King Cobras, demolishes animals, and this narrator that is so boring, so I said, 'we need to spice this thing up.'"
 Randall also stated that he would be overjoyed if he had the honor of meeting a real honey badger.
 "If I met a real one, I would, probably like, let it bite my balls off if it wanted to," states Randall in a 2014 interview with Celebs Daily.
 Randall has also stated he first gained an interest in animals by way of his father, a cameraman for Mutual of Omaha's Wild Kingdom.
 While not much information has been officially released about the narrator, the New York Observer has claimed a press release for a potential television show based on the video reveals Randall as "Christopher Gordon."
 Gordon's Twitter account, however, lists him as Randall's assistant.